Negotiate a Better Lease? Know the Accounting and Tax Implications of Lease Inducements

 When deciding which option to choose, each company will need to determine what information they want to provide to their users and what information their users require.

-Canada Revenue Agency (CRA) provides taxpayers with an alternative to fully taxing the inducement in the year received.
+Canada Revenue Agency (CRA) provides taxpayers with an alternative to fully taxing lease inducements in the year received.
 Taxpayers are allowed to apply the lease inducement received by reducing the capital cost of the specific class (Class 13 – leasehold improvements in this case).
-Again, the original capital cost must be greater than or equal to the inducement received.
+Again, the original capital cost must be greater than or equal to the lease inducement received.

 To use this alternative an election must be filed to CRA.
 There is no prescribed form for this election so a letter must be prepared and include the following information:

 – Subsection under which the election is made (subsection 13(7.4));

 – Amount of inducement and date received;